Learn more about how the Cal Poly Humboldt Library can help

 Linking to electronic resources is always preferred over uploading copies to an online course.
 Linking with this method helps to ensure that:

 You can then paste the permalink into an email, use it to create a link in a course shell, or create a link from wherever you choose.
 The link will lead back to the OneSearch page for the resource.
 From there, anyone can get to the resource from on campus, and Cal Poly Humboldt students, faculty, and staff will be able to log in for access from off campus.

 *content from this page adapted from Fresno State Library with permission

-When you incorporate links to articles in Canvas.
-It is critical that you use a permalink instead of a URL.
+When you incorporate links to articles and ebooks in Canvas, it is best to use a permalink instead of a URL Students will need to use their myhumboldt login to access the material that you are linking to.
 Read below for an explanation of the two:

 Permalink: A web address that links directly to a specific page or certain content at a location that is never changed or updated.
 If you need to access articles located within a database, a permalink is the best option to use.
 In order for your link to work, the address must begin with the following sequence:

 URL: A web address that links directly to a specific page or certain content at a location that may be updated on a regular basis.
 A website that continuously updates itself with new content, such as a news website, will use URLs to direct information seekers to content.
 Once that information is obsolete, new content can plugged into a specific page.
 An example of a url is: